At Saturday Market, the maker is the seller. If you handcraft your items, you will probably be able to sell them. The general craft guidelines are:

 Can I share a booth space?

 You can share your space, or share with a member who has a space.
 You both need to check in at the Info Booth so that we know you are selling and where, and so that you can each get your point.
-If you are sharing with someone who is a family member, or who is a partner in making your craft, you do not each have to have a Membership.
-If you are selling with someone who makes a different product than you and is not related, you each need to have a membership and check in.
+If you are selling with someone who is a family member, or who is a partner in making your craft, you do not each have to have a Membership.
+If you are sharing with someone who makes a different product than you and is not related, you each need to have a membership and check in.

 Do I have to get my items juried?

 There is no “Jury” at Saturday Market.
 Before you are allowed to sell, your products must be approved by the Standards Committee - they screen your wares to make sure that they are handcrafted according to Market guidelines and that you are the maker of your wares.
 This is only to ensure that Saturday Market remains a handcrafted marketplace, they are not judging the relative value or artistic merits of your work.
-Screenings take place at the Market office on the first and third Wednesdays of the month at 3:30 p.m. mid-March through early November.
+Screenings take place at the Market office on the first and third Wednesdays of the month at 3:30 p.m., March through early November.
 You can appear in person, or drop off items for screening.
-You must drop off actual items, photographs of your work are not acceptable.
+You must present actual items, photographs of your work are not acceptable.
 The New Product Screening Form needs to be presented with your items, you can download it and fill it out in advance if you prefer, or fill it out in the office.

 Where do I park?